KDMG/covid19/README.md

 ### Changelog
 * 2020-05-17: publication of the Data Structure Definition and a sample of the regional dataset
+* 2020-05-29: publication of the full dataset for regions

 ### Contacts
 For information or requests, please contact Emanuele Storti - <e.storti@univpm.it>